Slipperiness

-Boy slipping on ice in 1890.
+An ICE agent runs and slips on ice.

 Slippery warning sign in New Taipei, Taiwan.

 Slipperiness is when a surface has a low coefficient of friction, allowing objects to glide across the surface.
 People walking on slippery surfaces are likely to slip or fall.
 A surface can for example be slippery due to it being wet, or due to it being icy.
 There are several competing theories about why ice is slippery.

 Road slipperiness is a major area of road safety, but various means have also been developed to measure walkway and deck slipperiness in order to develop health and safety standards.